Regiments of the Malta Garrison The Seaforth Highlanders (72nd/78th)

 The Seaforth Highlanders (Ross–shire Buffs, The Duke of Albany's) Regiment was formed on 1 July 1881 through the merger of The 72nd (Duke of Albany's Own Highlanders) Regiment of Foot with the 78th (Highlanders) Regiment of Foot (The Ross-shire Buffs).

 The 72nd became the First Battalion Seaforth Highlanders (Ross-shire Buffs, the Duke of Albany's) Regiment.
 The 78th became the Second Battalion.
 In 1884, Prince Leopold the Duke of Albany, became colonel-in-chief.

-The 1st/Seaforth Highlanders embarked at Southampton from Aldershot on 26 Jan 1897.
-It disembarked at Malta on 3 February.
+26 Jan 1897 The 1st/Seaforth Highlanders embarked at Southampton from Aldershot.
+It disembarked in Malta on 3 February.

 It had an average strength of 870 men.
 It had 1395 admissions (1603.4/1000 mean strength) into hospital with 18 deaths (20.69/1000 mean strength).
 16 invalids returned to England.

 Its average constantly sick was 64.07 (73.64/1000 mean strength).
 The average sick time to each soldier was 26.88 days.
 The average duration of cases of sickness was 16.76 days.

 22 Mar 1897 Embarked for Crete.
 British troops formed part of the Cretan International Force and were encamped in Crete from 24 March 1897 onwards.